NarDarbin/webtech-lab183/README.md

 #### Id is not a number

 Code: 400 \
 Description: the error occurs when the id is provided but is not a number.
-For example id provided is 's' \
+For example id provided is 's'.

 HTTP MIME Response Example:
 ```